Use SAP Cloud Platform, API Management to Expose OData interfaces from SAP Process Orchestration as Open APIs

-OData Endpoints which are exposed from PO can be managed via SAP API Management.
-Here with this blog you will be able to connect SAP API Management to your back end (PO System) via cloud connector and will be able to manage OData exposed in PO via SAP API Management.
+This blog is the part 2 of the 5-part blog-series.
+In this blog, we will introduce OData Interfaces which are exposed from SAP Process Orchestration (from 7.40 onwards) (SAP PO) can be exposed as Open APIs and managed through SAP API Management.
+Here with this blog you will be able to connect SAP API Management to your backend (SAP PO System) using cloud connector and will be able to manage OData Endpoints exposed in SAP PO.

 Process Orchestration Overview